This position is located in Southeast Regional Office, in the Inventory and Monitoring Division.Learn more about this agency

-For Ecology 0408 series: Possess a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree in biology or a related field of science underlying ecological research that included at least 30 semester/45 quarter hours in basic and applied biological sciences.
-I have also completed at least 9 semester/14 quarter hours in ecology and 12 semester/18 quarter hours in physical and mathematical sciences.
+Degree: successfully completed a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree in biology or a related field of science underlying ecological research that included at least 30 semester/45 quarter hours in basic and applied biological sciences.
+Have also completed at least 9 semester/14 quarter hours in ecology and 12 semester/18 quarter hours in physical and mathematical sciences.

-For Physical Science 1301 series: Possess a degree in physical science, engineering, or mathematics that included 24 semester hours in physical science and/or related engineering science such as mechanics, dynamics, properties of materials, and electronics.
-OR
+Degree: successfully completed a four year or higher degree in physical science, engineering or mathematics that includes 24 semester hours in physical science and/or related engineering science such as mechanics, dynamics, properties of materials, and electronics.

-Possess a combination of education and experience: education equivalent to one of the majors shown in A above that included at least 24 semester hours in physical science and/or related engineering science, plus appropriate experience or additional education.
+Combination of Education and Experience: education equivalent to one of the majors shown above, that has included at least 24 semester hours in physical science and/or related engineering science, plus appropriate experience or additional education to total four years.